Selma James: Early life and activism

-Wages for housework
+Wages for Housework

-In January 1971, James made a BBC Radio broadcast in the series People for Tomorrow – using her own experience of working in low-paid jobs and being a mother and housewife, as well as interviews with full-time housewives, and other females working outside the home while still doing most of the household chores – to explore the exploitation of women in society in general.
-In 1972, the publication The Power of Women and the Subversion of the Community (authored with Mariarosa Dalla Costa) launched the "domestic labour debate" by spelling out how housework and other caring work women do outside of the market produces the whole working class, thus the market economy, based on those workers, is built on women's unwaged work.
+In January 1971, James made a BBC Radio broadcast in the series People for Tomorrow—using her own experience of working in low-paid jobs and being a mother and housewife, as well as interviews with full-time housewives, and other women working outside the home while still doing most of the household chores—to explore the exploitation of women in society in general.
+In 1972, the publication The Power of Women and the Subversion of the Community (co-authored with Mariarosa Dalla Costa) launched the "domestic labour debate" by spelling out how housework and other care work women do outside of the market produces the whole working class, and thus how the market economy is built on women's unwaged work.

-That same year, James founded the International Wages for Housework (WFH) campaign, which demands money from the State for the unwaged work in the home and in the community.
-A raging debate followed about whether caring full-time was "work" or a "role" — and whether it should be compensated with a wage.
+That same year, James founded the International Wages for Housework Campaign (IWFHC), which demands money from the state for unwaged work in the home and in the community.
+A public debate followed about whether caring full-time was work and whether it should be compensated with a wage.
 James's 1972 paper Women, the Unions and Work was presented at the National Conference of Women on March 25–26, 1972.
-In a 2002 interview with BBC News 24 she stated that housework counted for "basic work in society", that women are entitled to a wage, and said: "We also want the acknowledgement from society that the work we are doing is fundamental and important."
-Housework counted for "basic work in society", she added.
+In a 2002 interview with BBC News 24 she stated that housework counted for "basic work in society," that women are entitled to a wage, and that "we want the acknowledgement from society that the work we are doing is fundamental and important."

-James was the first spokeswoman of the English Collective of Prostitutes, which campaigns for decriminalisation as well as viable economic alternatives to prostitution.
+James was the first spokesperson of the English Collective of Prostitutes, which campaigns for decriminalisation as well as viable economic alternatives to prostitution.
 The 1983 publication of James's Marx and Feminism broke with established Marxist theory by providing a reading of Marx's Capital from the point of view of women and of unwaged work.

-Beginning in 1985, she co-ordinated the International Women Count Network, which won the UN decision where governments agreed to measure and value unwaged work in national statistics.
-Legislation on this has since been introduced in Trinidad and Tobago and Spain, and time-use surveys and other research are under way in many countries.
-In Venezuela, Article 88 of the Constitution recognises work in the home as an economic activity that creates added value and produces wealth and social welfare, and entitles housewives to social security.
+Beginning in 1985, she helped found the International Women Count Network, which succeeded in winning the UN decision directing governments to measure and value unwaged work in national statistics.

-Recent activity
+Later activity

-James lectures in the UK, the US, and other countries on a wide range of topics, including "Sex, Race, & Class", "What the Marxists Never Told Us About Marx", "The Internationalist Jewish Tradition", "Rediscovering Nyerere's Tanzania", "CLR James as a political organizer", and "Jean Rhys: Jumping to Tia".
+James lectures in the United Kingdom, the United States, and other countries on a wide range of topics.